 - 4. M.D. & M.D./Ph.D.Trainees: This category allows five (5) individuals who are M.D. or M.D./Ph.D. students to attend the meeting as a way to learn more about the field of neuropsychopharmacology and the opportunities that are available to them in the field.

 Within aforementioned categories 1 through 3, there will be two tiers of applicants and scoring criteria, one for junior applicants defined as those individuals who are at a level which is less than an assistant professor, also including psychiatric residents.
-A senior level applicant would be defined as those individuals who are an assistant professor or an associate professor who do not have an RO1.
+A senior level applicant would be defined as those individuals who are an assistant professor, or an associate professor who does not have an RO1.
 You will indicate on your application which level best describes your current position.
-The application site will open on March.
+Click here to access the submission site.
 Please prepare the documents listed below, as indicated for the level of award for which you are applying.
 All documents will be uploaded on the submission site and, with the exception of the photograph, should be in PDF format.
-The submission deadline is Wednesday, April 30, 2014.
+The submission deadline is Thursday, May 15, 2014.

 - 1. A curriculum vitae (all applicants), including your publication record and a listing of research funding and teaching experience, if applicable: Include one line about your role in each peer reviewed original data paper listed and how you contributed to data collection and analysis.